syncfusion-content/maui-docs/MAUI/DataForm/Editing.md

 #### LostFocus

-If the commit mode is LostFocus, the value is committed when the editor lost its focus.
+If the commit mode is `LostFocus`, the value is committed when the editor lost its focus.
 By default DataForm [CommitMode] is `LostFocus`.

 {% tabs %}
 {% highlight XAML %}